 Back by popular demand…seriously, well over 20 people have told me they miss the farm reports, and maybe only 3 were related to me…it’s the farm blog.
 I promised I’d get back into the swing of posting about our experiences here at Moore’s Creek Farm as soon as school got out good, so I’m making good on that promise.
-Go ahead and subscribe to http://www.rockyporchmoore.com and I’ll be sure to dish all the manure on farm living.
+Go ahead and subscribe to the newsletter and I’ll be sure to dish all the manure on farm living.

 My addition to all this fruit tree planting was to make cute little signs to identify the trees.
+It was a tough 15 minutes!
 That way, if I can’t tell a grapefruit from a kumquat, I’ll have a sign.
 It pays to be organized!
 Of course, I’ll get to have all sorts of fun making jams, jellies, marmalades, and disinfectants when the fruit comes in.

-Be sure to tell your friends that the farm blog is back in business, and thank you for readin
+Be sure to tell your friends that the farm blog is back in business, and thank you for reading.